 What is the RollWorks Pixel

-Activate the Pixel through Google Tag Manager (GTM).
+Alternatively, you can read this guide to install the Pixel using Google Tag Manager (GTM).

-If your organization has multiple websites, you should create one Advertiser Profile for each website.
-RollWorks will provide you with an individual Pixel code for each of your advertiser profiles so that you can place a unique Pixel on each of your websites.
+If your company has multiple websites, RollWorks will provide you with an individual Pixel code for each of your advertiser profiles.

 If you are encountering issues with your Pixel or your Pixel is not active, go to this Pixel troubleshooting article to find some tips and troubleshooting steps you can take.

 If your site collects visitor cookie data, you can pass this additional information along to your RollWorks campaigns.

 To make sure it is working correctly, test adroll_custom_data.unique_internal_visitor_id in the developer console.
 This should then export the same cookie value as the original cookie.

 Once you've successfully set it up, you'll soon see this value in your Granular Conversion Reports.